theforeman/forklift/README.md

 If you want to mount in the opposite direction, just change `reverse` to `False` or remove it entirely.

-Additonal options may be specified with using `options`.
+Additional options may be specified with using `options`.

 ```yaml
 with-sshfs-options: